-Coppock et al. (2017) cited several studies which reported the following statistics related to production and deposition of microplastics:
+Coppock et al. (2017) cited several studies that reported the following statistics which are related to production and deposition of microplastics:

-• within the past 75 years, plastic production in the world has drastically increased from 1.5 million tonnes/year to 322 million tonnes/year
+• within the past 75 years, plastic production drastically increased from 1.5 million tonnes/year to 322 million tonnes/year, worldwide.

-• there has been reports of widespread debris of microplastics in deep seas, open oceans, at the poles, and at shorelines in many parts of the world.
+• there have been reports of widespread debris of microplastics in deep seas, open oceans, at the poles, and at shorelines in many parts of the world.

 Also, Miller et al. (2017) cited several studies which reported the following:

-• by the year 2015, over 300 million metric tonnes of petroleum-based plastics were produced worldwide.
-Most of this quantity contained 6 main types of plastics: polyethylene terephthalate, polypropylene, polyethylene, polyvinyl chloride, polyurethane, and polystyrene
+• in the year 2015, over 300 million metric tonnes of petroleum-based plastics were produced worldwide.
+Most of this quantity contained 6 main types of plastics: polyethylene terephthalate, polypropylene, polyethylene, polyvinyl chloride, polyurethane, and polystyrene.

 • between 4.8 and 12.7 metric tons of plastic debris is being deposited in oceans each year; this quantity of pollution creates the possibility for organic contaminants such as polycyclic aromatic hydrocarbons, carcinogenic polychlorinated biphenyls, polybrominated diphenyl ethers and toxic metals to enter the marine food web.

-Among different categories (for e.g., megaplastics, macroplastics, mesoplastics, microplastics and nanoplastics) of marine plastic pollution, microplastics are of major concern because they are readily and easily consumed by organisms living in marine environments.
-Unknowingly, microplastics can also be consumed by mussels, crabs, oysters, fish, and even humans.
+Among different categories (megaplastics, macroplastics, mesoplastics, microplastics and nanoplastics) of microplastics that cause marine plastic pollution, microplastics are of major concern because they are readily and easily consumed by organisms living in marine environments.
+In fact, microplastics can be consumed by mussels, crabs, oysters, fish, and even humans.

-Several researches showed that the principle of density flotation is commonly employed in separating less dense plastic polymers from denser sediment particles, and a range of high density salt solutions have been employed in extracting microplastics from marine sediments; however, existing methods have been known to show a number of drawbacks:
+Several researches showed that the principle of density flotation is commonly employed in separating less dense plastic polymers from denser sediment particles, and different types of high density salt solutions could be employed in extracting microplastics from marine sediments; however, existing methods have been known to show a number of drawbacks:

 Proposed extraction method, and stages employed:

 Coppock et al. (2017) constructed a prototype of the popular Munich Plastic Sediment Separator (MPSS).
-Typically, the original MPSS isolates microplastics above a shut-off valve and achieves 95.5% recovery rates of microplastics that are less than 1 mm in size.
-The typical MPSS is 1.75 meters high, made of stainless steel, and was initially designed with the intention of taking up large quantities of sediment (6 kg); however, MPSS is quite expensive to produce and is less feasible and portable, especially when numerous replicates of small sediment samples have to be used.
+Typically, the original MPSS isolates microplastics above a shut-off valve and achieves 95.5% recovery rates on microplastics that are less than 1 mm in size.
+The typical MPSS is 1.75 meters high, made of stainless steel, and was initially designed to take large quantities of sediment (6 kg); however, MPSS is quite expensive to produce and is less feasible and portable, especially when numerous replicates of small sediment samples have to be used.

-After construction and application of the prototype unit using the method, the following were observed:
+After construction and application of the prototype unit using the stated method, the following were observed:

-(1) Although saturated sodium chloride (NaCl) solution is cheap and adequate enough to extract low density plastics from marine sediments, using it in the constructed unit would not give an estimate of the actual quantity of abundant microplastics found in a marine environment containing microplastics that are highly dense.
+(1) Although saturated sodium chloride (NaCl) solution is cheap and adequate enough to extract low density plastics from marine sediments, employing it in the constructed unit wouldn’t help to estimate the exact quantity of abundant microplastics found in a marine environment containing microplastics that are highly dense.

 (3) Zinc chloride (ZnCl2) solution is the cheapest and most inexpensive method that can be used to prepare high density samples (greater than 2 g/cm3) for extraction.
-For this reason, ZnCl2 was used in a number of previous studies to quantify microplastics.
+For this reason, ZnCl2 was used to quantify microplastics in a number of previous studies.